heyjianjing/linear_algebra/README.md

 `nla_06`
 * Method of power iterations to compute dominant eigenvalue for diagonalizable matrices
 * Convergence to eigenvector
-* Rayleigh quotient and convergence to dominant eigenvalue
+* Rayleigh quotient and convergence to eigenvalue
 * Compute eigenvalues for symmetric matrices
 * Compute SVD for general matrices